rugbyprof/1063-Data-Structures/Assignments/11-Homework-4/README.md

 You are going to add a few fixes to our game of life solution:

 ### Requirements:
 - Turn our world into a never ending plane.
-Meaning if a life form falls off of the world at any of the extremes, it will be transported to the opposite side.
+Meaning if a life form falls off of the world at any of the extremes, it will be transported to the opposite side and not just disappear.
 - Add the functionality to "stop" the evolving if the world has reached a "stable" state.
-This means, no changes occured between 2 generations.
+This means, no changes occured between 2 consecutive generations.
+- Add a function to create a "glider gun" on your world.

 ### Deliverables